 © All Rights Reserved cathinka

 Sprawled along the Atlantic coast in southeast Ghana, Accra is the country's largest city and capital.
-Over 2 million people live in the city, which is now considered one of Africa's most developed cities.
+Over 2 million people live in the city, which is now considered one of Africa's most developed.
 Accra is known for an invigorating nightlife - one of Africa's liveliest - and a range of important national monuments.
-Old colonial architecture, a reminder of the country's past under the British empire, stands alongside modern resorts, developed to welcome the growing tourist industry.
+Old colonial architecture, a reminder of the country's past under the British, stand alongside modern resorts, developed to welcome the growing tourist industry.
 Accra was established in the late 17th century by the local Ga people.
 It became an significant port, acting as a trading port for Portuguese ships.
 Accra became the capital of Ghana in 1877.

 Accra has a range of historic buildings which are well worth checking out.